 - Deep lacerations: Any loss-of-blood injuries can put the victim in danger if first aid is delayed.

-- Punctured Lungs: Broken ribs can lead to a punctured lung; which can deprive a person of their ability to breath and get oxygen.
+- Punctured Lungs: Broken ribs can lead to a punctured lung; which can deprive a person of their ability to breathe and get oxygen.

 - Heart Attack: The stress of an accident can cause a heart attack.
 A quick response from EMS can make a difference.